-Portfolio Purpose KPIs People and Culture • Enhance effectiveness, efficiency and transparency of recruitment and induction processes.
+Portfolio Purpose KPIs People and Culture Improve PHA's offerings and reputation as an employer of choice. • Enhance effectiveness, efficiency and transparency of recruitment and induction processes.
 Maintain frameworks for a safe working environment in accordance with legislative requirements and implement an approach of continuous improvement based on learnings and review of incidents.
 Support recruitment equity and candidate care through the development and refinement of policies, procedures and other relevant materials. • Extend opportunities for staff development, staff salary packaging and flexible work arrangements.